Carbon-izer.com - The Katy Freeway Corridor

 Sometime between 1981 and 1984, Gaylord Manor became Ivystone, which dropped the family sections that Gaylord had, with adults only (when that was still legal).
 By the early 1990s it was known as The Ivy Club Apartments, the name it still holds today.
 The two buildings next to the frontage road are all that remain of two larger buildings that surrounded small courtyards (the one closer to Gessner had a pool).
 These were taken out when Katy Freeway was widened.
 Additionally, the widening eliminated Old Katy Road, so the apartments were now on the frontage road proper.

-GESSNER ROAD to SAM HOUSTON TOLLWAY
+GESSNER ROAD to WEST SAM HOUSTON PARKWAY NORTH

 Gessner Road is where Memorial City Mall is, with Spring Branch to the north.
 You can explore Gessner Road from 290 to Westheimer by checking out this link, or look at Memorial City Mall directly with this link.